Art is the Answer

 I like using Google Photos as a way to back things up to the cloud right away and keep everything tidy and in order.

 In terms of culling through the work, I appreciate using an iPad Pro and the Photos app that’s built into the device.
-I look at the work from 3 x 3 small thumbnail view and just point and tap and favorite as I go.
-I appreciate coming home each day and go through the work that you made the same day, making initial selections and favorites, backing them up, and publishing them.
+I look at the work from a 3 x 3 small thumbnail view and just point, tap, and favorite as I go.
+I appreciate coming home each day and going through the work that I made the same day, making initial selections and favorites, backing them up, and publishing them.

-I found that throughout the years of practice, having a big backlog or archive to go through hundreds of thousands of pictures to become a real headache down the line.
+Throughout the years of practice, having a big backlog or archive to go through hundreds of thousands of pictures can become a real headache down the line.
 This is why I’m such a fan of the Ricoh and a small JPEG file with a black-and-white simulation baked into the camera.
-There’s no processing needed, I simply go out, shoot, import, and publish.
+There’s no processing needed—I simply go out, shoot, import, and publish.

 The blog has become a place that I find to be the most liberating platform to share my art on as there’s no pressure of an audience or feedback from others.

-I think that our individual POV and experience is interesting, unique, and worth sharing.
+Our individual POV and experience are interesting, unique, and worth sharing.
 Maybe this is where the GoPro is a good idea to simply share what you’re up to from the first person.
-Using the superview, allows you to put people in your shoes, and see what’s on your mind or what you’re doing.
+Using the superview allows you to put people in your shoes and see what’s on your mind or what you’re doing.

-What are some of the things that limit us as artist?
+What are some of the things that limit us as artists?

-Perhaps physiological health and wellness is what deter us from creating more work.
-Oftentimes artist are emo, and not healthy.
-Perhaps you imagine a cigarette in their mouth, a beer in their hand, or glass of wine, and in a frenzy.
+Perhaps physiological health and wellness deter us from creating more work.
+Oftentimes artists are emo, and not healthy.
+Perhaps you imagine a cigarette in their mouth, a beer in their hand, or a glass of wine, and in a frenzy.

-I think that a lot of artist become overly emotional, and I believe that we should strive to be the antithesis to this.
+I think that a lot of artists become overly emotional, and I believe that we should strive to be the antithesis to this.

-There’s no other way I would like to spend the day, but outside the passage of time with an open mind, no preconceived notions of what I will find, responding to life with the camera.
+There’s no other way I would like to spend the day but outside, passing time with an open mind, no preconceived notions of what I will find, responding to life with the camera.

 Photography has nothing to do with photography, but has everything to do with other factors, such as courage, intuition, and curiosity.